csdwren/DRN/README.md

 ```

-### 3) Statistics Indicator
+### 3) Evaluation metrics

-We also provide the MATLAB scripts to statistic the evaluation metric reported in the paper.
+We also provide the MATLAB scripts to compute the average PSNR and SSIM values reported in the paper.

 ```Matlab